CNDP

 Coordinated Network Development Plan

 As market area manager, AGGM prepares a Coordinated Network Development Plan (CNDP) on a biennial basis for the planning and optimisation of the Austrian transmission infrastructure.
-The KNEP covers a planning period of at least ten years and relates exclusively to the Market Area East, which is the only one with transmission lines.
+The CNDP covers a planning period of at least ten years and relates exclusively to the Market Area East, which is the only one with transmission lines.

 The preparation of the CNDP takes into account technical and economic expediency, climate neutrality in 2040, the interests of all market participants and coherence with the Community-wide Network Development Plan (TYNDP) and the Integrated Network Development Plan (INDP).